HuxyUK/pyasge/README.md

 of fuss when it comes to creating windows and moving sprites around the virtual game-world.
 Though it had humble beginnings, it's evolved to support a number of additional features over the years.

-**It's focus has never been on performance.
-Rather it's a tool for experimenting with language features and for learning.**

 ## Prerequisites